tasneemchital/document-generation/src/prd.md

 - **Why it matters**: Provides systematic overview of all rules with clear hierarchical structure
 - **Success criteria**: Users can scan hundreds of rules efficiently and understand document organization at a glance

+### Rule Detail Editor
+- **What it does**: Provides a comprehensive form-based interface for editing complete rule details including benefit categories, business areas, dates, and multilingual content
+- **Why it matters**: Enables thorough rule configuration beyond simple text editing, supporting complex business requirements
+- **Success criteria**: Users can update all rule properties in a structured, guided interface with proper validation and preview capabilities

 ### Inline Editing
-- **What it does**: Allows users to click on any editable cell to modify content directly in the grid
+- **What it does**: Allows users to click on editable cells for quick text modifications directly in the grid
-- **Why it matters**: Eliminates need for separate edit forms, enabling rapid content updates
+- **Why it matters**: Enables rapid content updates for simple changes without leaving the grid view
 - **Success criteria**: Editing feels immediate and intuitive, with clear save/cancel options

 ### Search and Filtering